chronosphereio/calyptia-vivo/docs/Vivo_BasicUsage.md

  $ docker run --rm -p8000:3000 -p9000:24224 ghcr.io/calyptia/vivo vivo
 ```
 #### 2a.- Collecting CPU usage with fluent-bit and forwarding it to Vivo
-In another terminal, the following  command runs Fluent Bit with the "cpu" input plugin to collect CPU usage metrics from the local system and forwards this data to Vivo which is  running on the same machine at TCP port 9000.
+In another terminal, the following command runs Fluent Bit with the "cpu" input plugin to collect CPU usage metrics from the local system and forwards this data to Vivo, which runs on the same machine at TCP port 9000.

 ```bash_script
 $ fluent-bit -i cpu -o forward://127.0.0.1:9000